MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Microsoft.Graph.Beta.Files.md

 ### [New-MgBetaDriveItemLink](New-MgBetaDriveItemLink.md)
 You can use createLink action to share a driveItem via a sharing link.
-The createLink action will create a new sharing link if the specified link type doesn't already exist for the calling application.If a sharing link of the specified type already exists for the app, the existing sharing link will be returned.
+The createLink action will create a new sharing link if the specified link type doesn't already exist for the calling application.\nIf a sharing link of the specified type already exists for the app, the existing sharing link will be returned.
 DriveItem resources inherit sharing permissions from their ancestors.

 ### [New-MgBetaDriveItemListItemDocumentSetVersion](New-MgBetaDriveItemListItemDocumentSetVersion.md)